Baraboo Hills, Wisconsin © Steve Meyer

 Use Your Outside Voice for Wisconsin’s Outdoors

-Every day, decisions about policy and funding are made at local, state and national levels that affect the health of our lands, the water we drink and the air we breathe.
+Every day, decisions about conservation policy and funding are made at local, state and national levels that affect the health of our lands, the water we drink and the air we breathe.

-Please take a few minutes to learn more about the issues below and reach out to your U.S. Senator and member of Congress to let them know you support funding for these critical conservation programs.
+Please take a few minutes to learn more about the issues and reach out to your U.S. Senator and member of Congress to let them know you support funding for these critical conservation programs.

 When you do this, we hope you will take a moment to thank those Senators and Representatives who supported the new Farm Bill, which is one of the strongest ever for conservation and forestry.